alexzhangs/aws-cfn-vpn/README.md

 1. Edit `sample-ssm.conf`.

-    Replace the values wrapped by '<>' with your prefered.
+    Replace the values wrapped by '<>' with your preferred.

     ```ini
     "KeyPairName=<your_aws_ec2_key_pair_name>"